 What in the holy heck is a bulkhead?!?

-According to Wikipedia, a bulkhead is “…a wall within the hull of a ship, vehicle, or container.”
+According to Wikipedia, the meaning of bulkhead is “…a wall within the hull of a ship, vehicle, or container.”
 In other words…it’s a wall.

-While serving in the Marine Corps this is one of those funny military terms we learned which had its roots in the navy.
-Airplanes have their own funny lingo (e.g. Lavatory) and, of course, bulkhead, which refers to a wall in the airplane.
+Airplanes have their own funny lingo (e.g. Lavatory, or PAX) and, of course, the bulkhead, which refers to a wall in the airplane.

-If a bulkhead is just a wall that’s the case, then what is a bulkhead seat on a plane?
+If a bulkhead is just a wall then what is a bulkhead seat on a plane?

 Delta defines bulkhead seating as: “a seat on the aircraft with a wall or divider in front of it.”